The Bankrate promise

 While the debt avalanche method typically helps you repay your loans faster, the debt snowball method works better for some individuals because of its motivational structure — you should knock out the first and smallest debt relatively quickly, which can boost you forward to each successive loan.

-Because the snowball method only focuses on the total balance, you may end up paying more in total interest than if you used the avalanche method.
-If you don’t want to pay more in interest than you have to, only use the snowball method when your interest rates are within a percentage point of each other.
+Because the snowball method focuses only on the total balance, you may end up paying more in total interest than if you used the avalanche method.
+If you don’t want to pay more in interest than you have to, use the snowball method only when your interest rates are within a percentage point of each other.